microsoft/FluidFramework/samples/hosts/README.md

 ```

 This simple interface defines a single method, `resolve`, which takes in an `IRequest` object and resolves it to an
 `IResolvedUrl`.
 An `IRequest` is simply the URL for the document.
-And the `IResolvedUrl` is the prague based URL
+And the `IResolvedUrl` is the fluid based URL
 along with associated access tokens.

 In our example the URL format is of the form `http://localhost:8080/<documentId>/<path>`.
 To implement the resolve